Arakon/Multi-Kitchentimer/README.md

 - Running an Arduino Nano and an Arduino Pro Mini, since I ran out of I/O pins.
 - Pro Mini running the tea timers and timer #3 sends the MP3 number to play to the Nano via I2c

+# I do NOT have a circuit diagram.
+Connections can be traced out from the code, but so far I haven't had the time or energy to create one.

 To do: